halfflat/tinyopt/README.md

 tests and examples.

-The Makefile is designed to support out-of-tree building, and the recommended approach is to create a build directory, symbolicly link the project Makefile into the directory, and build from there.
+The Makefile is designed to support out-of-tree building, and the recommended approach is to create a build directory, symbolically link the project Makefile into the directory, and build from there.
 For example, to check out, build the tests and examples, and then run the unit tests:
 ```